Meltdown Support Calgary

 Why does my child struggle with emotional regulation?

 Temperament.
 Some children are wired to feel things more intensely than others.
-Highly sensitive children experience emotions at full volume, including joy, excitement, frustration, and fear, which are all amplified.
-These children need more explicit support in learning to manage what they feel.
+Highly sensitive children experience emotions at full volume - joy, excitement, frustration, and fear are all amplified.
+This isn't a flaw, but it does mean these children need more explicit support learning to manage what they feel.

 Unprocessed stress or trauma.
 A difficult life event, a period of instability, or an experience that was never fully processed can leave a child's nervous system in a state of chronic activation, making regulation much harder than it would otherwise be.